When are Disposable Vapes Getting Banned in the UK?

 Will All Vapes Be Banned?

-Rest assured for the four million smokers that the UK government has done the smart thing and not completely got rid of accessibility for vape products in the UK like Australia has done (with prescription as the only legal method).
+Rest assured for the 6 million smokers that the UK government has done the smart thing and not completely got rid of accessibility for vape products in the UK like Australia has done (with prescription as the only legal method).

 You can still buy e-liquids, tanks, coils and vape kits all set within TPD regulations to help smokers quit by continuing to help vapers drop their nicotine levels and gradually give up nicotine for good.